shader-slang/slang/docs/cpu-target.md

 `ComputeVaryingInput` allows specifying a range of groupIDs to execute - all the ids in a grid from startGroup to endGroup, but not including the endGroupIDs.
 Most compute APIs allow specifying an x,y,z extent on 'dispatch'.
 This would be equivalent as having startGroupID = { 0, 0, 0} and endGroupID = { x, y, z }.
 The exported function allows setting a range of groupIDs such that client code could dispatch different parts of the work to different cores.
 This group range mechanism was chosen as the 'default' mechanism as it is most likely to achieve the best performance.

 There are two other functions that consist of the entry point name postfixed with `_Thread` and `_Group`.
-For the entry point 'computeMain' these functions would be accessable from the shared library interface as `computeMain_Group` and `computeMain_Thread`. `_Group` has the same signature as the listed for computeMain, but it doesn't execute a range, only the single group specified by startGroupID (endGroupID is ignored).
+For the entry point 'computeMain' these functions would be accessible from the shared library interface as `computeMain_Group` and `computeMain_Thread`. `_Group` has the same signature as the listed for computeMain, but it doesn't execute a range, only the single group specified by startGroupID (endGroupID is ignored).
 That is all of the threads within the group (as specified by `[numthreads]`) will be executed in a single call.

 It may be desirable to have even finer control of how execution takes place down to the level of individual 'thread's and this can be achieved with the `_Thread` style.
 The signature looks as follows